-Although the classic Control Panel that existed in previous versions of Windows still exists in Windows 10, most of it has been transferred to the Settings window.
-Here, you will find almost all the settings you’ll need on your computer separated into 9 main categories: System, Devices, Network & Internet, Personalization, Accounts, Time & language, Ease of Access, Privacy, and Update & security.
+Although the classic Control Panel, as it was in previous versions of Windows, is still present in Windows 10, most of its settings have been transferred to the Settings app.
+Here, you will find almost all the settings you’ll need on your computer separated into nine main categories: System, Devices, Network & Internet, Personalization, Accounts, Time & Language, Ease of Access, Privacy, and Update & Security.

-Because many of the new Windows 10 users may not know how to open the settings window, this article will serve as the basis for the next tutorials that will be published to provide the most comprehensive information possible.
+Many new Windows 10 users may not know how to open the settings window; this article will serve as the basis for the next tutorials to be published to provide the most comprehensive information possible.

 Here are 3 easy ways to open your computer’s settings window in Windows 10.